Skip to Main Content Skip to bottom Skip to Chat, Email, Text

 Acquiring these valuable skills helps IT majors thrive in most job markets.
 Alongside opportunities to specialize and enhance their skills, that’s part of what makes information technology a strong choice of major and career path for many people.

-Further, professionals in all computer and math occupations — including information technology — earned between $47,430 to $163,640 as of May 2021, according to BLS.
-Actual earnings can vary, depending on factors such as your specialty and level of experience.
+Further, professionals in all computer and math occupations — including information technology — earned an annual salary range between $51,850 and $176,760, with a median wage of $104,200, as of May 2023, according to the U.S. Bureau of Labor Statistics.

 5 popular specialties for IT majors